 Spectacular mountain scenery with rainforest, wooded grasslands, rock faces, rivers and waterfalls: The falls on the Sanje River drop some 170m through the forest to the valley below.
 The mountain plateau allows views of over 100km.

-There are two modest but comfortable lodges with en-suite rooms near the park entrance.
-Some camping areas have been established inside the park.
+To accommodate tourists coming into the park, there are two modest yet comfortable lodges which are equipped with en-suite bathrooms.
+Also some camping areas have been established inside the park.

 Tanzania Dik Dik Safari (from: US$ 1,869 p/p)